haidarim/exjobb2024/README.md

 ## TcpServer:
 Classes and tests for the server side are in `serverSim_axamModule/ServerSim/ServerSim`.
 The TcpServer.cs class placed in the `serverSim_axamModule/ServerSim/ServerSim/communication/` directory.
-This class can be impoved to use `Monitor.Wait` and `Monitor.PulseAll` just like the client side.
+This class can be impoved by using `Monitor.Wait` and `Monitor.PulseAll` just like the client side.

 ## Other READMEs